island-is/island.is/libs/application/templates/family-matters/children-residence-change-v2/README.md

 # Children Residence Change Template

-This application template is designed for children residence change requests for the County Magistrate of Iceland by Kolibri.
+This application template is for children residence change requests submitted to the County Magistrate of Iceland by Kolibri.

 ## Setup

-Follow the [Application System setup](https://docs.devland.is/apps/application-system) for installation.
+Refer to the [Application System setup](https://docs.devland.is/apps/application-system) for installation instructions.

 ### Additional Setup

-Follow these steps to run this template locally:
+To run this template locally, follow the steps below:

 #### National Registry Provider

 **Prerequisites**

-- Ensure `kubectl` is installed.
-  - You can install it via Homebrew: `brew install kubectl`
+- Install `kubectl`.
+Use Homebrew: `brew install kubectl`
 - Configure [AWS Secrets](../../../../handbook/repository/aws-secrets.md)

 **Steps**

 1. Fetch development secrets for the project:

-   - Execute: `yarn get-secrets service-portal`
+   - Run: `yarn get-secrets service-portal`

-2. Get kubeconfig:
+2. Obtain kubeconfig:
    - Export AWS variables: `aws eks update-kubeconfig --name dev-cluster01`
-   - Keep this process running while working on the project.
+   - Keep this process running during project work.

 ### Test User

-For local, dev, and staging testing, use the Gervimaður Evrópa login: `0102719`.
+Use the Gervimaður Evrópa login `0102719` for local, dev, and staging environments.

 ## Code Owners and Maintainers